NirmalScaria/le-git-graph/README.md

 ## Features

 - Authentication with GitHub OAuth  ✓
-- Migrate OAuth backend from Heroku to Firebase Functions - Pending
+- Migrate OAuth backend from Heroku to Firebase Functions - ✓
 - Connection to GitHub GraphQL ✓
 - Fetch the commits data from API ✓
 - Fetch further commits on demand ✓